vuejs/vuex/docs/en/api.md

   - type: `{ [key: string]: Function }`

     Register getters on the store.
+The getter function receives following arguments:

+    ```
-The getter function receives the `state` as the first argument (will be module local state if defined in a module).
+    state,     // will be module local state if defined in a module).
+    getters,   // same as store.getters
+    rootState  // same as store.state
+    ```
     Registered getters are exposed on `store.getters`.

     [Details](getters.md)